-McFarland, a Democrat, was the representative for Tennessee’s 1st congressional district from 1875 to 1877.
+McFarland was the representative for Tennessee’s 1st congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1875 to Mar 1877, McFarland missed 117 of 328 roll call votes, which is 35.7%.
 This is worse than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.